0x2c7/ruby_wolf/README.md

 # RubyWolf

-Ruby wolf is a tiny ruby web server that uses pre-forked and event driven with kqueue / epoll approach.
+Ruby wolf is a tiny ruby web server for rack-based application.
+This server follows pre-forked and event driven with kqueue / epoll approach.
 Honestly, this web server is written for study and research purpose.
 I'm sure it could be used anywhere.
 So, don't use it in real world :)

 ## Installation